Harsha2lucky/DBMSLAB/README.md

 1. Find the names and ages of sailors with a rating above 7.
 2. Find the sailor id, boat id, and reservation date for each reservation.
 3. Find the names of the  sailors who reserved  a boat on 1-1-2022
+# zip(set-4)
+Consider the following relation:
+Employee (eno:integer, name:string, dept:string, salary:real, city:string)
+Answer the following queries in SQL:
+I.	Salary should not exceed more then Rs 55000 while entering the data.
+II.
+Find the details of all employees whose name contains second character as ‘a’ and name length should be 5 III.	ii.
+Find the names of all employees who are living in city Vizag.